lRomul/argus-freesound/README.md

 ### Ensemble

+In final submission were use geometric mean of 7 first-level models and 3 second-level models.
+As second-level models were used [MLP](src/stacking/models.py) trained with different hyperparameters.
+Seven first-level models were chosen by enumeration of combinations of trained experiments to finding best CV score.

 ### Lab journal

 The progress of the solution during the competition can be viewed in the [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
 It describes all the experiments and ideas partially in Russian, sorry.